Thanatisia/SharedSpace/Docs/Programming/Vim/Distros/Neovim/Lua/api.md

             + command-to-execute : Specify the command line string(s) to execute when called.
 Separate each command into a new line for a multiline command

 - vim.api
+    - `.nvim_buf_get_name(buffer_id)` : Get the name of the provided buffer ID
+        - Parameter/Argument Signature
+            - buffer_id : Specify the ID of the target buffer that you want to receive the name of
+                + Type: Integer
+                - Explanation
+                    + Index 0: Current Buffer
     - `.nvim_command "command-to-execute"` : Execute Neovim commands
         - Parameters
             + command-to-execute : Specify the command line string to execute when called